 Raising kids is tough, even in the best of circumstances.
 Raising a child with special needs only increases the challenges of parenthood.
 Throw divorce into the mix and it becomes a whole other world.
 Parents face a variety of legal and practical concerns, which is why finding the right child custody lawyer to handle your case is so vital.

 You have specific things to consider in a divorce between parents of a special needs child.
 However, the biggest question remains the same as any other custody case: what’s in the best interests of the child?

 Ideally, both parents were equally involved in caring for the child.
 But that’s not always the case.
 Often, one parent or the other winds up the primary caregiver.
-This also factors into what the court views as the child’s best interests.
+This tends to factor into how the court defines the child’s best interests.

-Custody cases are complex in most situations.
+Custody cases are complex in the best of times.
 When a child has special needs, they can become even messier.
 In a perfect world, the parents should work all of this out during the divorce process and the divorce settlement will reflect this.
 But these unique challenges also present a great deal for a child custody lawyer to deal with.

 In many cases, visitation for children with special needs takes a different form than in other situations.

 For example, in children with autism, routine and structure are often cited as important factors.
-Stability and consistency can help keep them calm and comfortable.
+Stability and consistency help keep them calm and comfortable.
 Shuffling the kids from one house to another on alternating weekends, or for midweek overnights, may throw their regular pattern into chaos.